actionprojecteu/sc_tests/README.md

-# Spectral Colors Test Program 2
+# Spectral Colors Test Program 3

 This sketch test the OPT3001 sensor and sends its data through Bluetooth.
-Since the OPT3001 needs 3.3V, se need to have previosly mounted the AS7262.
-For this test, we do not need to manage the AS7262 sensor.

 ## Prerequisites

 Connection between the [Arduino Nano](https://store.arduino.cc/arduino-nano) or [Arduino Nano Every](https://store.arduino.cc/nano-every) to the [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633) already working.

+Since the OPT3001 needs 3.3V, se need to have previosly mounted the [Adafruit AS7262 6-Channel Visible Light / Color Sensor Breakout](https://www.adafruit.com/product/3779).
+For this test, we do not need to manage this sensor.

-It needs the Adafruit's [Bluefruit LE Connect App for iOS and Android](https://learn.adafruit.com/bluefruit-le-connect)
+It also needs the Adafruit's [Bluefruit LE Connect App for iOS and Android](https://learn.adafruit.com/bluefruit-le-connect)

 If everyting is working, you should see the OP3001 sensor readings as JSON strings displayed in the mobile application screen.